Public engagement: our promise to you

 How will we engage with municipal, territorial, provincial and federal governments?

-We will engage with municipal, territorial, provincial, federal and international governments to build strong, productive partnerships.
+We'll engage with municipal, territorial, provincial, federal and international governments to build strong, productive partnerships.
 We bring a strong voice to regional, national and international affairs that reflects the needs of Yukon, our citizens and communities.